About the lab

 Larremore Lab Collaboration Graph.

-The Larremore Lab focuses on developing methods of networks, dynamical systems, and statistical inference, to solve problems in biological and social systems.
-We try to keep a tight loop between data and theory, and learn a lot from confronting models and algorithms with real problems.
+The Larremore Lab focuses on developing methods of networks, dynamical systems, and statistical inference, to solve problems in infectious diseases and computational social science.
+We try to keep a tight loop between data and theory, and learn a lot from confronting models and algorithms with real problems in two key areas:

-In social systems, we focus on understanding the patterns and processes that define the ecosystem of scientific research and discovery.
-Our goal is to combine rigorous computation, ecological theory, and social science to understand how the scientific community can be made more equitable and more productive.
+The Scientific Ecosystem.
+The lab analyzes and models the patterns and processes that define the ecosystem of scientific research and discovery.
+Our goal is to combine rigorous computation, ecological theory, and social science to understand how the scientific community works, and how it can be made more equitable and more productive.
 Here, we continue to build on a decade-old collaboration with the Clauset Lab.

-The Larremore Lab is led by Dan Larremore, an assistant professor at the University of Colorado Boulder in the Department of Computer Science and the BioFrontiers Institute, with an affiliation with the Department of Applied Mathematics, and with the Center for Communicable Disease Dynamics at the Harvard T.H.
+Dan Larremore leads the lab, as an Associate Professor at the University of Colorado Boulder in the Department of Computer Science and the BioFrontiers Institute, with an affiliation with the Department of Applied Mathematics, and as a member of the external faculty at the Santa Fe Institute the Center for Communicable Disease Dynamics at the Harvard T.H.
 Chan School of Public Health.
-The lab is part of CU's Complex Systems Group and many students in the lab are also officers in the Boulder/Denver chapter of the Society of Young Network Scientists.

 Lab News